ARGOeu/argo-mon-ui/README.md

-# Status Pages UI
+# Monitoring UI

 This project is a React and TypeScript application built with Vite.
 It relies on two backend services:

+- argo-mon-api
 - argo-web-api
-- api-status-mon-api
+- argo-mon-ui

 ## Local Environment Setup